Make and Zapier compared (and a better and easier alternative)

 As you can see, choosing between Zapier or Make really depends on the specific needs of your business and the capacity of your team.
 But as mentioned earlier, there is a third option, Relay.app, that might be a better solution for your business.

-Beyond nailing the automation basics, Relay.app has the most advanced and easiest-to-use AI integrations.
-All of the models you'd want to use (Open AI's GPTs, Claude, Gemini, Llama, etc) are built directly into the product in an easy-to-use set of AI steps.
-No need to set up other accounts or fiddle with API keys.
-It's all there and available for free.
+• AI experience: Beyond nailing the automation basics, Relay.app has the most advanced and easiest-to-use AI integrations.
+All of the models you'd want to use (Open AI's GPTs, Claude, Gemini, Llama, and more) are built directly into the product in an easy-to-use set of AI steps.
+No need to set up other accounts or use API keys.
+These models are built in using Relay.app's AI credit system.

 Now that you understand the ins and outs of Zapier and Make (and Relay.app), it’s time to pick a tool and start automating your workflows!